 Completing the Claim

-It is best if you put the filer's name to the receipt from the funeral parlor.
-Document stated in number four will not be necessary.
-Less hassle, less documents needed, faster claim.
+It is best if you put the filer's name on the receipt from the funeral parlor; that way, the waiver listed in item 4 will not be necessary.
+Less hassle, fewer documents needed, faster claim.
 It is also better if you file the claim before the internment.
-If funeral parlor service charge is less than Php20,000 you must keep all receipts of the burial expenses for food that was serve on the wake.
+If the funeral parlor service charge is less than Php20,000, you must keep all receipts of the burial expenses for food that was served at the wake.